topaz1008/ffmpeg-any/README.md

 A command line tool that batch processes video files and directories with [ffmpeg](https://ffmpeg.org/).

-Supports outputting powershell, batch, and bash scripts.
+Supports outputting powershell, batch and bash scripts; or a simple text file.
 For use with Windows or Mac\UNIX.

 This script DOES NOT make any changes to your files, it only creates a script with ffmpeg commands.